 I am an Assistant Teaching Professor in the First Year Engineering Program and affiliate faculty in Civil and Environmental Engineering at Northeastern University in Boston.
 My research interests include multi-stakeholder educational partnerships, innovative pedagogies, broadening participation/community engagement, as well as other engineering education topic areas.
-My primary teaching interests include engineering design, graphics/communication, bridging educational research with practice, and educational research methods.
+My primary teaching interests include engineering design, graphics/communication, algorithmic thinking/computer programming, bridging educational research with practice, and educational research methods.

 Previously, I was a Lecturer (Teaching) in the Department of Civil, Environmental, and Geomatic Engineering at University College London and also served as the Inclusion Lead.
 I primarily coordinated a year-long capstone project for Masters of Engineering and Masters of Science students (The Integrated Design Project) and collaborated with colleagues on other design teaching.
 In 2020, I was awarded Fellowship of the UK Higher Education Academy (FHEA).